KevinFalank/SurveyDBC/README.md

   - ignore user profile (don't change name or password)
   - list of surveys created

-5. Statistics page for surveys
+5. 'Statistics page for surveys'
   -This is a dummy page

-6. 'What is the resful way to create page
+6. 'What is the resful way to create page route'
   - Survey has a name
-  -Survey has a list of questions
+  - Survey has a list of already created questions
+  - Survey has a question form
     - Question
-    - set of answers
+    - Set of answers
+  - Create Question button
+  - Kill survey button

+7. ' '